charmed-kubernetes/kubernetes-docs/pages/k8s/aws-iam-auth.md

 ## AWS IAM

-[AWS IAM](https://aws.amazon.com/iam/) credentials can be used for authentication and authorization on your Charmed Kubernetes cluster without regard to where it is hosted.
-The only requirement is that the client machine running `kubectl` and the master nodes are able to reach AWS in order to get and validate tokens.
+[AWS IAM](https://aws.amazon.com/iam/) credentials can be used for authentication and authorisation on your Charmed Kubernetes cluster without regard to where it is hosted.
+The only requirement is that both the client machine running `kubectl` and the master nodes are able to reach AWS in order to get and validate tokens.